wjakob/nanobind/docs/api_extra.rst

 The following function can be used to expose ``std::map<...>`` or ``std::unordered_map<...>`` variants in Python.
-It is not part of the core nanobind API and require an additional include directive:
+It is not part of the core nanobind API and requires an additional include directive:

 .. code-block:: cpp